 The Coast to Coast Walk passes through some of the rainiest parts of England, so it’s pretty much inevitable that you’ll do some wet walking at one point or another.
 Walking in a downpour?
 Kind of fun.
 Getting to your destination and not having dry clothes to change into?
 The worst.
 Even with a pack cover, sustained walking in drenching conditions can penetrate your bag.
 You’ll be glad you took the extra step to protect clothes, bedding, and electronics.

-Item | Our recommended gear | |
+Item | Recommended | Notes |

 ---|---|---|

-First-aid kit | Adventure Medical Kits | A good backpacking first aid kit is essential.
-You hope to never have to use it, but will be glad you have it when you need it. |
+First-Aid Kit | Adventure Medical Kits | A good backpacking first aid kit is essential.
+You hope to never have to use it, but will be glad you have it when you need it.
+Make sure to include some Compeed for blisters. |

-Small day-pack | Cotopaxi Luzon 18L Daypack | Optional item that is great for walking around town. |
+Small Daypack | Cotopaxi Luzon 18L Daypack | Optional item that is great for walking around town. |

 Headlamp | Black Diamond Storm Headlamp | Great headlamp with long battery life and adjustable brightness. |

-Dry bags | Sea to Summit Ultra-Sil dry bags | Keeps your clothes and other items dry in a downpour! |
+Dry Bags | Sea to Summit Ultra-Sil Dry Sack | Keeps your clothes and other items dry in a downpour! |

-Hiking gaiters | Outdoor Research Rocky Mountain High Gaiters | Optional.
-These will help keep your boots dry when walking on muddy or boggy trails. |
+Hiking Gaiters | Outdoor Research Rocky Mountain High Gaiters | These will help keep your boots dry when walking through wet or boggy areas. |

-Sunscreen | We recommend a waterproof sport version with SPF 30 or higher. | |
+Sunscreen | Blue Lizard SPF 50 | We recommend a waterproof sport version with SPF 30 or higher. |

 Miscellaneous Gear